lit/lit.dev/packages/lit-dev-content/site/docs/v3/tools/development.md

 ##### Resolving multiple versions of Lit

+It is possible to follow the steps below, and not be able to de-duplicate Lit, e.g., a library you depend on is bundling a specific version of Lit.
+In these cases the warning can be ignored.

 If you’re seeing a `Multiple versions of Lit loaded` development mode warning, there are a couple things you can try:

 1. Find out which Lit libraries have multiple versions loaded by checking the following variables in your browser console: `window.litElementVersions`, `window.reactiveElementVersions`, and `window.litHtmlVersions`.